[Haruta and Dease's] interplay, reminiscent of the legendary J.J. Johnson and Kai Winding duets, brings a sense of dialogue to the music.

 Rodney Whitaker - bass

-Ulysses Owens Jr - drums
+Ulysses Owens Jr. - drums

 Chris Minami - guitar (11)

-Produced by Gregg Hill and Michael Dease
+Produced by Gregg Hill & Michael Dease

-Recorded, mixed and mastered by Corey DeRushia
+Recorded, mixed & mastered by Corey DeRushia

 at Troubadour Recording, Lansing, MI